-It holds true for dating, for friendships, for family, and for work — communication skills are the key.
+It holds true for dating, for friendships, for family, and for work, communication skills are the key.
 The problem with many workplaces, and especially remote workplaces is that engagement is not a priority.
-Many conference calls are not concerned with the audience, tragically.
+Many conference calls are not concerned with the audience, sadly.
 A survey of 1000 deskless employees found that only 56% felt they were connected and engaged with their workforce, and 29% of those same workers felt that more frequent communication would positively affect their view of the company.
 This problem is easily solved with a virtual team-building app like LEAD.bot.

 If management doesn’t clearly delineate expectations, priorities, and performance goals, their employees are left confused.
 Believe us, we know an employee or even a CEO can feel disposable if they aren’t communicated with regularly.

 The Society of Human Resource Management suggests regular one-on-one check-ins, especially for new remote hires, to make sure that employees are getting the feedback they need.
 You will also want to make sure that your method of communication makes sense for your company’s culture – for example, your team members might prefer chat messages, emails, voice calls, or online meetings.